mcneilllucy/synapsis/README.md

 ## Compatibility

-synapsis relies heavily on the bioconductor package EBImage, which currently supports jpeg, png and tiff image files.
+synapsis relies heavily on the `bioconductor` package `EBImage`, which currently supports jpeg, png and tiff image files.

 Currently, synapsis also supports